syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Step 5: Define the PullableConent
+## Step 5: Define the PullableContent

 The [PullableContent](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html#Syncfusion_Maui_PullToRefresh_SfPullToRefresh_PullableContent) view serves as the designated area where users can initiate the pull-to-refresh action, enabling them to refresh and update the content within the view.